Rajvanshi Devi: First Lady Of India

 Her Term as First Lady Rajvanshi Devi served as the First Lady of India from January 26, 1950, to May 12, 1962, coinciding with her husband's presidency.
 Unlike her husband, she maintained a very low profile during his tenure and generally avoided public events.

 Personal life and death

 Rajvanshi Devi died on September 9, 1962, at the age of 76.
 Following her death, her husband, Dr. Rajendra Prasad, donated her jewelry to India's treasury during the Sino-Indian War.
 Her death was a significant factor in the deterioration of Dr. Prasad's health, who died just a few months later.
 Her father was mukhtiyar in Arrah and her brother was lawyer in Ballia.
 She was a true-to-tradition Hindu lady.
-She married Rajendra Prasad on June 1896 at Dalan Chhapra Village, Ballia district, when he was 12 years old. .In 1947, she, along with Chandrawati Devi, was arrested for celebrating Indian independence movement at Patna.
-She inaugurated Rajendra Prasad's Hospital. .She died on 9 September 1962.
-After her death, her husband donated her jewelry to India's treasury during Sino-Indian War.
+She married Rajendra Prasad in June 1896 at Dalan Chhapra Village, Ballia district, when he was 12 years old.
+In 1947, she, along with Chandrawati Devi, was arrested for celebrating Indian independence movement at Patna.
+She inaugurated Rajendra Prasad's Hospital.